aws/aws-cli/awscli/topics/return-codes.rst

 These are the following return codes returned at the end of execution of a CLI command:

 * ``0`` -- Command was successful.
-The service responded with an HTTP response code of 200 and there were no errors from  the CLI or the service.
+The service responded with an HTTP response status code of 200 and there were no errors from either the CLI or the service the request was made to.

 * ``1`` -- Limited to ``s3`` commands, at least one or more s3 transfers
   failed for the command executed.